The Evolution of Judging

 Courtesy ShowSight Magazine

-If we each understand nature’s script of 12,000 year ago, breeders will evolve a better dog, you will judge it well, and neither of us creates a platypus.
+If we understand nature’s script of 12,000 years ago, breeders will evolve a better dog, you will judge it well, and neither of us creates a platypus.

 There's a little-known secret about